GDP monthly estimate, UK: May 2024

 4. The production sector

-Production output is estimated to have grown by 0.7% in the three months to February 2024 compared with the three months to November 2023.
-This was driven by a 1.2% rise in manufacturing output.
-Electricity, gas steam and air conditioning supply also contributed positively, with a 1.2% growth in this period, while there were falls of 2.0% in water supply, sewerage, waste management, and 2.5% in mining and quarrying.
+Production output is estimated to have showed no growth in the three months to May 2024 compared with the three months to February 2024.
+A 1.0% growth in electricity gas steam and air conditioning supply, 0.6% growth in mining and quarrying and a 1.5% growth in water supply, sewerage, waste management and remediation activities were offset by a 0.3% fall in manufacturing.

-The Monthly Business Survey (MBS) is used for 75.9% of the production sector by industry weight.
-In February 2024, the turnover response rate for the MBS element of the production sector was 83.8%.
-We would expect this to increase over time as more responses from businesses are received and any new data will be included in future monthly gross domestic product (GDP) releases, in line with the National Accounts revision policy.
-For context, the average turnover response rate for the production sector in 2022 and 2023 now stand at 96.9% and 97.0%, respectively.
-A full set of data sources used in monthly GDP can be found in our data sources catalogue.
+The turnover response rate for the Monthly Business Survey (MBS) element of the production sector was 86.5% in May 2024.
+We would expect this to increase over time as more responses from businesses are received.
+Any new data will be included in future monthly gross domestic product (GDP) releases, in line with the National Accounts revision policy.
+For context, the average turnover response rate for the production sector in 2022 and 2023 now stand at 96.9% and 97.5%, respectively.
+A full set of data sources used in monthly GDP can be found in our GDP(o) data sources catalogue.

-More detailed breakdowns on production are available in the Index of Production, UK: February 2024.
+More detailed breakdowns on production are available in our Index of Production, UK: May 2024 bulletin.

 Nôl i'r tabl cynnwys